 I always like to put a photo of the Circus on her birthday invitations.
 I keep one every year and that way, you can always look back and see how much they changed from year to year.
 If you don’t want to include a photo on your invitation, then you can just replace the photo with another farm themed image or something else to your liking.
 I’ll show you how to crop the photo into a circle in the video.

-Ready to get started on your own farm birthday party invitations or other kind of invites?
+Ready to get started on your own farm party invitations?
 Watch the video below!
 I’m also including written directions as well below the video, but the video will give you the best visual.
 First, go to Picmonkey!

 Here’s what I did step-by-step.
 As you do this, be sure to leave plenty of blank space around the edges of your invitation.
 This will ensure that when you go to print the invitations that none of your text or images will get cut off.

 Barnyard Invitations: Step by Step

 Create the circle image of the birthday guy or gal.

 Go to Picmonkey.
 Select Edit > Computer > Select the Photo of the birthday kid you want to use.

 Go to the square on the left that says Frames > Shape Cutouts > Circle.

 Size and move the circle until you have the photo cropped as you like it.
 Export the image and save it to your desktop.